Fall Cobb Salad (Gluten Free & Paleo/Whole30 Friendly!)

 Cobb salad has been one of my favorite salads since I was in my teens, primarily because there are SO many goodies in it!
 Smoky bacon, delicious dressing, veggies, etc. So good!
 A waiter once taught me an acronym for what goes into a Cobb that’s always made it easy for me to remember…

-EAT COBB = Eggs + Avocado + Tomatoes + Chicken + Onion + Bacon + Bleu Cheese.
+EAT COBB = Eggs + Avocado + Tomatoes + Chicken + Onion + Bacon + Blue Cheese.

 See?
 So many goodies!
-Since Cobb salads became popular so many years ago, there have been endless riffs on the classic.
-Some people put the bleu cheese into a creamy dressing, some people swap out the chicken for ham, or add some extra veggies, like cucumber and carrots, or even things like black olives.
+Since Cobb salads became popular so many years ago, there have been endless riffs on the classic Cobb salad.
+Some people put the blue cheese into a creamy dressing, some people swap out the chicken for ham, or add some extra veggies, like cucumber and carrots, or even things like black olives.

 I’ve done lots of variations myself, but I’ve got to say, this fall Cobb salad is one of my favorite twists.
 I swapped out some of the summery parts (like tomatoes) for an autumn twist.
 I used some Honeycrisp apples (my favorite!) and some roasted squash to fill out the veggies, and instead of a classic vinaigrette, I made a cider vinaigrette which complements the flavors so nicely.

 Here’s what you need to make this delicious harvest Cobb salad…